calliope-project/calliope/doc/user/analysing.rst

 .. note:: If the coordinates were in `x` and `y`, not `lat` and `lon`, the transmission trace would be given on a cartesian plot.

+.. _summary_plots:

 Summary plots
 -------------
 If you want all the data in one place, you can run ``model.plot.summary(out_file='path/to/file.html')``, which will build a HTML file of all the interactive plots (maintaining the interactivity) and save it to ``out_file``.
-By clocking on this HTML file, a browser tab will pop up with the plots.
+This HTML file can be opened in a web browser to show all the plots.
 This funcionality is made avaiable in the command line interface by using the command ``--save_plots=filename.html`` when running the model.

+See an `example of such a HTML plot here <../_static/plot_summary.html>`_.

 .. seealso:: :ref:`running_cli`